Welcome centers in the United States: Gallery

 West Virginia Tourist Information Center in Princeton off the West Virginia Turnpike.

 Florida welcome center off southbound I-95 north of Yulee.

 State-owned and operated welcome center in Coldwater, Michigan.

 Municipally owned welcome center in Jean Lafitte, Louisiana.

-Service plaza on a toll road: Biden Welcome Center on the Delaware Turnpike in Christiana.
+Service plaza on a toll road: Biden Welcome Center on the Delaware Turnpike (I-95) in Christiana.

 Texas Travel Information Center located near Laredo along I-35, 18 mi from the United States-Mexico border.

 Texas information center located at I-20 exit 635 in Waskom, Texas.

 List of official state welcome centers, visitors' centers and service plazas in the United States

 Below is a list of welcome centers, visitors' centers and service plazas, as distinct from rest areas, in the United States, derived from a combination of state tourism websites and the Interstate Rest Areas website.
 The list includes the state agency responsible for the welcome centers and service plazas; the interstate, U.S. Route, state highway, or local street address that the welcome center or service plaza is located at; the city, the county or other political subdivision that the welcome center or service plaza's city is located in; and explanatory footnotes.